nickkrauthamer/Raspberry-Pi-Doorlock-/Day 1.md

 # Voice-Activation-Raspberry-Pi
-Voice activation of an LED light using raspberry pi
+Voice activation of LED light using raspberry pi

 ## Flash image of raspian lite onto Raspberry Pi 3
 Used etcher to flash over to Raspberry Pi 3